ahmadfajar/vue3-mdb-docs/docs/getting-started/installation.md

 ### Using CDN resources

 With this method you can only use [Bootstrap](/getting-started/cdn) CSS framework.
 TailwindCSS is not recommended to be used on production website.
-Please read the [official website](https://tailwindcss.com/docs/installation/play-cdn) for more information.
+Please read the tailwind [official website](https://tailwindcss.com/docs/installation/play-cdn) for more information.